zhiyongliu/incubator-drill/testing/README.md

 ## Steps:

-1. cd testing/drilltests/resources.
+1. cd testing/framework/resources.
 2. (Optional) Create a test group directory.
 3. (Optional) Create datasources directory.
 4. (Optional) Create testcases and testcase1 directories.
 5. In the same directory, create the .q, .e and .json files.
+The .q and .e files must come in pair, each of which should have the same basic name.
 These files must be in the same directory.

 ## Explanations of the files: